renanvaz/arduino-mqtt-api/arduino/README.md

     - Make sure you have selected a board, port, and closed Serial Monitor
     - Select Tools > ESP8266 Sketch Data Upload.
 This should start uploading the files into ESP8266 flash file system.
 When done, IDE status bar will display SPIFFS Image Uploaded message.

+# Configure the Slave

+- Connect to the Slave network WIFI
+- Acess the local IP: 192.168.4.1
+- Configure the data
+- Save!